 What is Addison’s disease in dogs?

 As you may have gathered, patients with Addison’s disease have low cortisol levels (and often also low aldosterone levels, which we address soon).
 In fact, “low cortisol” is included right in the technical name for Addison’s disease which is hypoadrenocorticism.
 “Hypo” means low, “adreno” refers to the adrenal glands, and “corticism” refers to cortisol production.
-To understand this disease a bit better, you need to first understand a bit about the adrenal glands and their function.

 The paired adrenal glands, located next to the kidneys, are responsible for producing different hormones.
 These include glucocorticoids, such as cortisol, and mineralocorticoids, such as aldosterone.